margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Thank you for the daily food to chew on.
 There's so much substance in it.
 I wish to digest it fully, and take delight in the taste, to imbibe all that it has to offer.
-My daily diet consists of taking care of myself with the nutriets.
+My daily diet consists of taking care of myself with the nutrients.
 I eat what feels like heaven's cuisine, and take it all in, masticating it for the day.

 <br>